Dates for this March:

 Drops of Brandy/Whiskey is one of those marvellously popular tunes that both Ireland and Scotland lay claim to and appears to date back to the clearances, so who could possibly know!
 Either way – one of the most common things to do with it is to change key, so I’ve provided the two most common keys it gets played in.
 Stockton’s Wing give a good example of this in the video!

-Drops of Whiskey/BrandyTreble
+MIDI FILE: Drops of Whiskey/BrandyTreble

 Guitar